Algerian wine: History

 The high point of the Algerian wine industry came in the late 1930s when over 4000 km2 was producing more 2100 ML of wine.
-By the 1950s, together with Tunisia and Morocco, Algerian wine accounted for nearly two thirds of the wine that was internationally traded.
+By the 1950s, together with Tunisia and Morocco, Algerian wine accounted for nearly two-thirds of the wine that was internationally traded.
 To a large extent, Algerian red wine was used for blending with red wine from the south of France, since Algerian wine was deeper in colour and higher in alcohol than the French wines produced from Aramon grapes.
 The dominant grape variety in Algeria at this time was Carignan, which only overtook Aramon in southern France in the 1960s.

+By 1961, Algeria was the fourth producer of wine worldwide after France, Italy and Spain.

 By the time of Algerian independence in 1962, over a dozen areas were granted Vin Délimité de Qualité Superieure (VDQS) status by the French.
 Following independence, the wine industry was hard hit by the loss of the French settlers and the French army who provided a sizable domestic market for the wine.
-France also greatly reduced the amount of exports it was accepting, forcing Algerian wineries to look elsewhere for a market.
+France also greatly reduced the amount of exports it was accepting (39 million hectolitres from 1964 to 1969), forcing Algerian wineries to look elsewhere for a market.
 In 1969, the Soviet Union agreed to buy 500 ML a year till 1975 at prices far below market value for the wines.
 Many Algerian government officials thought it was inappropriate for an Islamic country to be so economically dependent on alcohol production and encouraged vineyard owners to convert their land into other agricultural crops such as cereal or table grapes.
 Urban expansion in areas such as the fertile Mitidja plain behind Algiers further reduced the number of vineyards in Algeria.
 At the turn of the 21st century, efforts were underway to revive the Algerian wine industry but so far very little Algerian wine is on the international market.